 WHEREAS, Resolution 27709 was subsequently amended by Resolution 28115, adopted on December 18, 1989, and by Resolution 28948, adopted on July 11, 1994; and

-WHEREAS, pursuant to Resolution 27709, Resolution 28115, and Resolution 28948, District Councils and the City Neighborhood Council receive dedicated staff support from the Department of Neighborhoods and are tasked with rating and ranking eligible applications for Neighborhood Matching Fund allocations; and
+WHEREAS, Resolution 27709, Resolution 28115, and Resolution 28948 established a process for dividing Seattle into 13 neighborhood District Council districts, each with a District Council comprised of community councils, neighborhood business organizations, and other organizations that wish to participate.
+Each district council also sends a representative to the citywide City Neighborhood Council.
+District Councils and the City Neighborhood Council receive dedicated staff support from the Department of Neighborhoods and hold regular public meetings that are to “provide a forum for consideration of common concerns including physical planning, budget allocations and service delivery and for the sharing or ideas for solutions to common problems.”
+They also are tasked with providing input to the Mayor and City Council regarding applications for Neighborhood Matching Fund allocations; ; and

-WHEREAS, Mayor Murray recognizes and appreciates the numerous hours District Council and City Neighborhood Council members spend in service to their communities as active and engaged volunteers; and
+WHEREAS, Mayor Murray states that he recognizes and appreciates the numerous hours District Council and City Neighborhood Council members spend in service to their communities as active and engaged volunteers; and

-WHEREAS, active participation in District Council and City Neighborhood Council proceedings generally requires an ability to regularly attend evening, in-person meetings, a form of public involvement that commands a significant, ongoing commitment of volunteer hours and does not work for all; and
+WHEREAS, active participation in District Council and City Neighborhood Council proceedings generally requires an ability to regularly attend in-person meetings, a form of public involvement with major advantages for mutual understanding but which also that commands a significant, ongoing commitment of volunteer hours and does not work for all; and

 WHEREAS, The City of Seattle, as a steward of public funds, has a responsibility to direct its limited outreach staff and other public engagement resources to programs and activities that are inclusive and encourage participation by a broad range of community members; and